Among the most exciting interpretations of the contemporary keyboard repertoire

-Stephane Ginsburgh has been praised for his daring piano playing and appears regularly in recitals and chamber music worldwide.
-He has performed at numerous festivals such as Ars Musica, Quincena Musical, ZKM Imatronic, Agora, Bach Academie Brugge, Ultima Oslo, Darmstadt Ferienkurse, Gaida (Vilnius), Warsaw Autumn and Klara Festival.
-His next season performances will take him to Musica Strasbourg, Moscow Forum Festival and Festival Musique Action.
+Stephane Ginsburgh has been praised for his daring piano playing whose "performance exhibits a sublime, unified beauty, like that found in the random latticework of a snowflake".
+He appears regularly in recitals and chamber music worldwide.
+He has performed at numerous festivals such as Ars Musica, Quincena Musical de San Sebastián, ZKM Imatronic, Agora at IRCAM, Bach Academie Brugge, Ultima Oslo, Darmstadt Ferienkurse, Gaida (Vilnius), Warsaw Autumn, Musica Strasbourg, Klara Festival and Accademia Chigiana.

 A tireless surveyor of the repertoire but also exploring new combinations including voice, percussion, performance or electronics, he dedicates much of his energy to contemporary music.
-He regularly plays with the Ictus Ensemble under George-Elie Octors, has collaborated with many composers of whom he premiered works, as well as with choreographers and visual artists.
-Stephane Ginsburgh is passionate with immersive performances and has recently played Prokofiev's complete piano sonatas in one evening.
+He regularly plays with the Ictus Ensemble, has collaborated with many composers such as Frederic Rzewski, Jean-Luc Fafchamps, Stefan Prins, Alec Hall and Matthew Shlomowitz of whom he premiered works, as well as with choreographers such as Anne Teresa De Keersmaeker and visual artists.
+He appeared with violist Garth Knox, soprano Sarah Defrise, basse Shadi Torbey, percussionist Miquel Bernat and flutist Manuel Zurria.
+He is a member of the Odradek trio with clarinettist Benjamin Maneyrol and violist Maxime Desert.
+Stephane Ginsburgh loves immersive performances: he as played Prokofiev's complete piano sonatas, Galina Ustvolskaya's piano sonatas or Beethoven's six last sonatas in one evening.

-Stephane Ginsburgh recorded Feldman, Duchamp, Satie, Fafchamps for Sub Rosa.
+Ginsburgh recorded Feldman, Duchamp, Satie, Fafchamps for Sub Rosa.
 He recorded the world premiere of two pieces by David Toub for World Edition.
-His Prokofiev complete piano sonatas are released on Cypres Records.
+His Prokofiev complete piano sonatas were released on Cypres Records in 2015.
 In 2018, Grand Piano/NAXOS published his recording of the world premiere of the "Bad-Tempered Electronic Keyboard", a series of 24 Preludes and Fugues by the composer and writer Anthony Burgess.
-His most recent release is "Piano Hero" and is included in an album dedicated to the music of Stefan Prins on Kairos.
+In 2019, Kairos released "Piano Hero" which is included in an album dedicated to the music of Stefan Prins.
+His latest recordings for Sub Rosa feature Julius Eastman's complete music for four pianos and pieces for speaking pianist by Frederic Rzewski.

-Agora (Paris), Tzlil Meudcan Festival (Tel-Aviv), Milano Musica, Festival Next Wave (New York), Festival de Marseille, Moscow Autumn Contemporary Music Festival, Quincena Musical (San Sebastián), Imatronic/Piano+ ZKM (Karlsruhe), Biennale du divers (Paris), Darmstadt Internationale Ferienkurse, Ultima Oslo, Gaida Festival (Vilnius), Alterminimalismes (Paris), Autres mesures (Rennes), Festival Variations (Nantes), Music Current (Dublin), Warsaw Autumn, Festival d'Automne (Paris), Festival Musica (Strasbourg), Moscow Forum Festival, Festival Musique Action (Nancy)
+Agora (Paris), Tzlil Meudcan Festival (Tel-Aviv), Milano Musica, Festival Next Wave (New York), Festival de Marseille, Moscow Autumn Contemporary Music Festival, Quincena Musical (San Sebastián), Imatronic/Piano+ ZKM (Karlsruhe), Biennale du divers (Paris), Darmstadt Internationale Ferienkurse, Ultima Oslo, Gaida Festival (Vilnius), Alterminimalismes (Paris), Autres mesures (Rennes), Festival Variations (Nantes), Music Current (Dublin), Warsaw Autumn, Festival d'Automne (Paris), Festival Musica (Strasbourg), Moscow Forum Festival, Festival Musique Action (Nancy), Superspectives (Lyon), Accademia Chigiana di Siena, Vang Festival (Madrid), Les Athénéennes (Genève)

-Ars Musica (Brussels), Festival de Wallonie, Festival van Vlaanderen, Festival Transit (Leuven), Festival Courtisane (Gent), Artefact Festival (Leuven), Festival Bellone-Brigittines (Brussels), Festival Musiq3 (Brussels), Festival Midis-Minimes (Brussels), Festival Loop (Brussels), Biennale Charleroi-Danse, Ear to the ground (Gent), Gentsche Feesten, Nuits du Beau Tas (Brussels), Les Nuits Botanique (Brussels), Les Inattendues (Tournai), Music Chapel Festival (Brussels), Bach Academie Brugge, Eastern Daze Kraak (Gent), Brussels Piano Festival, Piano Days (Brussels), La semaine du son (Brussels), Klara Festival (Brussels), Festival musical de Lasne, Bos Festival (Kortrijk)
+Ars Musica (Brussels), Festival de Wallonie, Festival van Vlaanderen, Festival Transit (Leuven), Festival Courtisane (Gent), Artefact Festival (Leuven), Festival Bellone-Brigittines (Brussels), Festival Musiq3 (Brussels), Festival Midis-Minimes (Brussels), Festival Loop (Brussels), Biennale Charleroi-Danse, Ear to the ground (Gent), Gentsche Feesten, Nuits du Beau Tas (Brussels), Les Nuits Botanique (Brussels), Les Rencontres Inattendues (Tournai), Music Chapel Festival (Brussels), Bach Academie Brugge, Eastern Daze Kraak (Gent), Brussels Piano Festival, Piano Days (Brussels), La semaine du son (Brussels), Klara Festival (Brussels), Festival musical de Lasne, Bos Festival (Kortrijk), Brussels Cello Festival, Festival Musiq3 Brabant Wallon, Walden festival (Brussel), Artonov (Bruxelles), Mouvements d'Altérité (Bruxelles)

 Main concert halls